Lumi-supercomputer/Getting_Started_with_AI_workshop/bonus_material/pytorch_cotainr_container_basics/README.md

 ## 5. Scale to multiple nodes

 To scale to multiple nodes, you may simply request more nodes in the `train_multi_gpu_ddp_env_setup.sh` SLURM batch script when using the **SLURM environment setup** approach.
 When using the **torchrun setup** approach, you also need to setup the torchrun randezvous correctly.
 The PyTorch DDP training in `train_multi_gpu_ddp_env_setup.py`/`train_multi_gpu_ddp_torchrun.py` should automatically scale to all available nodes.
-However, in practice, a few other things are needed to get optimal performance and workaround some know issues with running such a training on multiple nodes on LUMI:
+However, in practice, a few other things are needed to get optimal performance when running such a training on multiple nodes on LUMI:

 - To have hardware acceleration for inter node communication via RCCL (`backend="nccl"` in PyTorch's `init_process_group`) over the Slingshot 11 interconnect, the `aws-ofi-rccl` plugin that bridges RCCL with libfabric (which is the transport layer used with Slingshot 11) must be available.
 The `asw-ofi-rccl` plugin is installed in the LUMI ROCm base image.
 Additionally some of the HPE Slingshot libraries must also be available for this to work.
 Due to licenses restrictions imposed by HPE, we cannot (yet) include these libraries in the container.
 Instead they must be bind mounted from LUMI at runtime.
 A shortcut to obtaining these bind mounts are `module load singularity-CPEbits`.
-- One must also explicitly set the environment variable `NCCL_SOCKET_IFNAME=hsn` to workaround RCCL not being able to automatically identify the correct network interfaces to use.
+- When using the `aws-ofi-rccl` plugin, one must also explicitly set the environment variable `NCCL_SOCKET_IFNAME=hsn` to workaround RCCL not being able to automatically identify the correct network interfaces to use.
+- For increased performance for large message sizes, it may be necessary to tune when RCCL uses GPU Direct RDMA between a NIC and a GPU by setting the environment variable `NCCL_NET_GDR_LEVEL=PHB`.
+More details about `NCCL_NET_GDR_LEVEL` in [the Nvidia docs](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/env.html#nccl-net-gdr-level-formerly-nccl-ib-gdr-level).
+Note, though, that this setting is known to cause crashes/hangs when using more than 256 nodes.

+All of these are optional.
+If they are not used, RCCL falls back to communication via TCP/IP sockets, which may significantly degrade performance.

 This entire setup is shown in the `train_multi_node_ddp_env_setup.sh`/`train_multi_node_ddp_torchrun.sh` SLURM batch scripts which launch the training on 4 nodes in standard-g for a total of 4 x 8 = 32 GCDs used in the training.

-### NOTE: Checking correct load of aws-ofi-rccl plugin
+### NOTE: Checking that the aws-ofi-rccl plugin has been correctly loaded

 To check if the `aws-ofi-rccl` plugin is being used in the training, you may set the following NCCL/RCCL debug environment variables and inspect the standard output from the training.